Skip to Main Content

 Step 2: Visualize your data

-Once you’ve successfully configured the AWS Cloudwatch data source, we index all of the objects and object types you have access to.
+Once you’ve successfully configured the AWS CloudWatch data source, we index all of the objects and object types you have access to.

 Out-of-the-box dashboards

-Dashboard 1: API Gateway dashboard
+- API Gateway dashboard

-Dashboard 2: Elastic Load Balancer (ELB) dashboard
+- Elastic Load Balancer dashboard

-This dashboard shows metrics such as Lambda logs, duration, errors, and invocations.
 These metrics are helpful for understanding the amount of traffic being served by Lambda and could also highlight issues if total number of errors is high.

 Step 3: Customize your dashboard